AnnahMuli/Time-Varying-Covariate/README.md

 This folder contains the following files:

 1. A collection of documented R scripts that contain all required functions to perform the four methods presented in the manuscript.
-All the scripts arrange tha data in the start , stop format before performing the likelihood estimation.

     - `LOCF.R`
     A R script with the function to apply the Last observation carried forward (LOCF) approach